fakedestinyck/C-echo-and-daytime/README.md

 I refer to the code [here](https://blog.csdn.net/chenyulancn/article/details/52371873) when implementing the timeout feature.

 Once the connection is established, user can send string to the server, and will get the same string back from the server.

+Sending `q` to the server will let server to drop the connection from the client.
+Client will also drop the connection from the server.